YosaiProject/yosai/doc/sessionmanagement.rst

     **any** privilege level change within the associated user session.

-what it offers independently and in conjunction with authorization

-- Yosai usage

 Session Storage
 ---------------
 Whenever a Session is created or updated, its data is persisted to a